 The Grand Challenge Curriculum launched in Fall 2015 in support of the University of Minnesota strategic plan.

-The Grand Challenge Curriculum (GCC) addresses important global challenges through a solution-driven interdisciplinary approach to learning.
-GCC courses are taught by cross-disciplinary instructors who bring unique perspectives to each Grand Challenge being explored.
+The Grand Challenge Curriculum (GCC) addresses important societal challenges through a solution-driven multidisciplinary approach to learning.
+GCC courses are co-taught by instructors who bring unique perspectives to each Grand Challenge being explored.
 Each course focuses on a particular issue while also developing a foundational set of knowledge, skills, and values that can be applied across a range of potential Grand Challenge topics.

 GCC course offerings are developed on an ongoing basis by University of Minnesota faculty to engage students in complex global challenges.
 There are now over 30 courses in the curriculum covering topics such as global health issues, food supply, climate change, inequity in education, and sustainability.